-Summary - Total Revenue Fiscal Years 2016 and 2015
+Summary - Total Revenue Fiscal Years 2017 and 2016

-- Operating expenses include depreciation, maintenance and renewal and adaption to capital assets and operating expenses associated with Authority operations. - In fiscal year 2016, depreciation expense was \$41.8 million as compared to \$38.9 million in fiscal year 2015.
-The \$2.9 million increase in depreciation expense is due to the additional depreciable assets brought into use in fiscal year 2016, including major improvement and renewal and adaption at several campuses. - In fiscal year 2015, depreciation expense was \$38.9 million as compared to \$33.7 million in fiscal year 2014.
-The increase in depreciation expense of \$5.2 million is due to the additional depreciable assets brought into use in fiscal year 2015, including major improvements and renewal and adaption at several campuses. - In fiscal year 2016, the \$85,092 increase in maintenance costs are due primarily to increased property, liability and flood insurance premium expenses.
-The Authority's other expenses decreased \$252,370 due to a decrease in consulting fees. - In fiscal year 2015, maintenance costs increased by \$46,724 from fiscal year 2014 primarily due to increased property and liability insurance premium expenses.
-The Authority's other expenses increased \$715,248 due to increases to payroll and general legal services and consulting fees.

-The primary components of net nonoperating revenues (expenses) are annual interest expense incurred on the Authority's debt obligations, less investment income used to offset debt service requirements.
+- Operating expenses include depreciation, insurance premium costs and operating expenses associated with Authority operations.
+In fiscal year 2017, depreciation expense was \$43.3 million compared to \$41.8 million in fiscal year 2016.
+The \$1.6 million increase in depreciation expense is due to the additional depreciable assets brought into use in fiscal year 2017. - In fiscal year 2016, depreciation expense was \$41.8 million as compared to \$38.9 million in fiscal year 2015.
+The \$2.9 million increase in depreciation expense is due to the additional depreciable assets brought into use in fiscal year 2016, including major improvement and renewal and adaption at several campuses. - The primary components of net nonoperating revenues (expenses) are annual interest expense incurred on the Authority's debt obligations, less investment income used to offset debt service requirements.
+Interest expense increased by 5.1% or \$2.8 million in fiscal year 2017 due to increased interest costs associated with outstanding bonds.
+Net investment income decreased by \$7.4 million in fiscal year 2017.
 Interest expense increased by 0.9% in fiscal year 2016 due primarily to increased interest costs associated with the Series 2014B and 2014C Bonds.
-Interest expense increased by 9.7% in fiscal year 2015 compared to 2014 due primarily to increased interest costs associated with the Series 2014A Bonds offset by increased premium amortization associated with the Series 2014B and Series 2014C Bonds.
 Net investment income increased to \$15.3 million in fiscal year 2016 from \$10.7 million in fiscal year 2015 due to the transfer of certain reserves held in cash to investment vehicles.
-Net investment income was essentially unchanged in fiscal year 2015 when compared to fiscal year 2014.

-The charts below compare total expenses, excluding interest expense, for fiscal year 2016 with fiscal year 2015:
+The charts below compare total expenses, excluding interest expense, for fiscal year 2017 with fiscal year 2016.